q&a page 6

 A: Firstly, there is no source for throwing candies, or anything, at a Bar Mitzvah boy.
 This minhag is only brought down for a groom before his wedding.

 Secondly, There is no question, that the throwing at the groom should not start until the Sefer Torah is closed and covered, as otherwise it is definitely not proper Kavod HaTorah!

 #aufruf #choson #shabbosshemizamrinbo

-259) Q: Is one allowed to order something online or from a catalog if there is a possibility it will be delivered on shabbas or yom tov? or if it will surely be delivered on shabbas or yomtov? are there issues of disturbing the spirit of shabbos/yomtov because the delivery man will ring the bell or something? or issues of causing chillul shabbos if the deliveryman is jewish? or any other issues?
+259) Q: Is one allowed to order something online or from a catalog if there is a possibility it will be delivered on Shabbos or yom tov?
+Or if it will surely be delivered on Shabbos or yomtov?
+Are there issues of disturbing the spirit of shabbos/yomtov because the delivery man will ring the bell or something? or issues of causing chillul shabbos if the deliveryman is Jewish? or any other issues?

-A: The item may be ordered.
-If at all possible, try and make sure it doesnt arrive on Shabbos, but if it does, there is no problem about having ordered it.
+A: In chutz L'Aretz, the item may be ordered.
+If at all possible, try and make sure it doesn't arrive on Shabbos, but if it does, there is no problem about having ordered it.
 In Eretz Yisroel, where sadly, most of the packages that arrive on Shabbos will be delivered by a not-yet observant jew, it is more problematic.
 A Rav should be consulted.

-However, even if a package arrives on Shabbos, it is best not to touch, and surely not to open and/or use, the item on Shabbos Kodesh for various reasons such as Techum, Muktzah, Uvda D’Chol etc..
+However, even if a package arrives on Shabbos, it is best not to touch, and surely not to open and/or use, the item on Shabbos Kodesh for various reasons such as Techum, Muktzah, Uvda D’Chol etc.